rotki/rotki/docs/usage_guide.rst

    :alt: Edit snapshot
    :align: center

 Finally information about snapshots can be imported back into the app using the files you exported with the suffix ``_import```.
-To import them use the import functionality by clicking on the save disk icon at the top bar.
+To import them use the import functionality by clicking on the ``Arrow down button`` near the chart and then click ``Import``.

 .. image:: images/import_snapshot.png
    :alt: Import snapshots information